arnobt78/HealthCare-Landing-Page-2--VanillaJS-HTML5-CSS3-Fundamental-Project-3/README.md

-# Framework-free Health Care Landing Page 2 - JavaScript (Vanilla), HTML5, CSS3 Fundamental Project 3 (Framework-free SPA)
+# Health Care Landing Page 2 - JavaScript (Vanilla), HTML5, CSS3 Fundamental Project 3 (Framework-free SPA)

 A responsive, modern health care website built with HTML, CSS, and JavaScript.
 It is designed for clinics, hospitals, or health-related organizations to showcase their services, departments, and contact information.
 The project demonstrates best practices in web design, UI/UX, and responsive layouts, making it a great learning resource for beginners and intermediate developers.